-HORSE SHOW/EVENT CERTIFICATE OF INSURANCE
+HORSE SHOW/E

 NAMED INSURED: ADDRESS OF INSURED: POSTAL CODE:

 INSURANCE COMPANY:

-CONTRACT #

-EFFECTIVE FROM(mm/dd/yy) 12:01amTO(mm/dd/yd)POLICY NUMBER: dd/yy) 12:01am
+CON EFFECTIVE FROM POLICY NUMBER: NTRACT # (mm/dd/yy) 12:01am TO (mm/dd/yy) 12:01am

 GENERAL LIABILITY

-Limit of Liability per Horse Competition or EventPer Occurrence (Minimum \$2,000,000) Policy
+Limit of Liability per Horse Competition on orEventPer Occu urrence (Minimum \$2,00 00,000) Policy

-Includes all of the following extensions: Broad Form Property Damage Bodily Injury including Participants - Limit per Horse Competition or event\$
+Includes all of the following extension s:

+Broad Form Property Dama nge

+Bodily Injury including Partic cipants - Limit per Horse Competition or e event\$

 Cross Liability

 Non-owned Automobile

-Tenants Legal Liability - Limit
+Tenants Legal Liability - Lii

-(Not applicable if the property is owned by the legal entity receiving competition sanct ion)
+, rty is owned by the legal entity receiving o

-Additional Insureds with respect to Liability arising out of the operations of the named OFFICIALS, STEWARDS, JUDGES, COURSE DESIGNERS, VOLUNTEERS, AND Equestrian Nova Scotia .
-Insured are:
+spect to Liability arising out of the operat JUDGES, COURSE DESIGNERS, VOLU otia . red are:

-Waiver of subrogation clause against OFFICIALS, JUDGES, and COURSE DESIGNERS, AND Equestrian Nova Scotia .
+Waiver of subrogation clau DESIGNERS, AND Equest ise against OFFICIALS, JUDGES, and C t rian Nova Scotia .
+COURSE

-THIS IS TO CERTIFY THAT THE POLICY OR CERTIFICATE (INCLUDING ENDORSEMENTS ABOVE, HAS BEEN ISSUED BY THE INSURER AND/OR UNDERSIGNED TO THE NAMED INSU AT THIS TIME.
-IF CANCELLED OR CHANGED IN ANY MANNER, FOR ANY REASON, DURIN STATED HEREIN SO AS TO AFFECT THIS CERTIFICATE, FIFTEEN (15) DAYS PRIOR WRITTI NSURANCE COMPANY TO EQUESTRIAN NOVA SCOTIA - 5516 Spring Garden Rd.
-4th Floor IRED ABOVE AND IS IN FULL FORCE NG THE PERIOD OF COVERAGE AS EN NOTICE WILL BE GIVEN BY THIS
+THIS IS TO CERTIFY THAT THE POL ABOVE, HAS BEEN ISSUED BY THE IN AT THIS TIME.
+IF CANCELLED OR CH STATED HEREIN SO AS TO AFFECT T INSURANCE COMPANY TO EQUESTRI SURER AND/OR UNDERSIGNED TO TH HANGED IN ANY MANNER, FOR ANY F THIS CERTIFICATE, FIFTEEN (15) DAYS HE NAMED INSUŔED A REASON, DURING THE S PRIOR WRITTEN NO BOVE AND IS IN FULL FORCE PERIOD OF COVERAGE AS FICE WILL BE GIVEN BY THIS

-DATED THISDAY OFAT, CANA DA
+DATED THISDAY OF AT, , CANADA

-BY AUTHORIZED AGENT: tative)
+BY AUTHORIZED AGENT: (Signature of Broker, Agent, or a uthorized representative)

+(Signature of broker, Agent, or at umonzeu representative)

 NAME OF BROKER: ADDRESS OF BROKER:

 EMAIL: